Are you a new student? Our New Student Checklist will help make your transition to Westfield State smooth.×

 Why People Go To Counseling

-There are times when people struggle with a concern or difficulty than they find difficult to resolve.
+There are times when people struggle with a concern than they find difficult to resolve.
 Talking with a counselor can be helpful in exploring, understanding, and working through your concerns.
 Individual sessions usually are scheduled once a week.
 The number of sessions you have will vary depending on the nature of your concerns, and what you and your counselor decide.

-Listed below are issues commonly brought to college counseling centers by students:
+Issues commonly brought to college counseling centers:

 All services are confidential and free to full-time day students.
 DGCE students may be seen for consultation and referral.